Overview of Urology

 For millions of women, urinary incontinence is a daily concern, yet the stigma and the embarrassing nature of the condition make it uncomfortable to seek treatment.
 There is no need to suffer in silence because the good news is that it can be treated and controlled, if not cured.

-A multidisciplinary and comprehensive approach to pelvic floor disorders is offered at Baylor University Medical Center at Dallas.
+A multidisciplinary and comprehensive approach to pelvic floor disorders is offered at Baylor University Medical Center.

 Urinary and anal incontinence, pelvic organ prolapse, overactive bladder and voiding dysfunction are treated with a wide range of conservative, non-surgical and surgical treatments.
 We offer services to effectively address your urologic issues, allowing you to regain your desired quality of life.